What you need to know

 If you take more than the 25% tax-free amount, or if you take multiple lump sums, then, for any future contributions, your annual allowance (the amount you can pay into your pension pots each year and receive tax relief on) could drop from £40,000 to £4,000.
 Find out more about this in our MPAA factsheet .

 So keep this in mind if you plan to continue adding to your pension pots.
-Our pension cash calculator can help you work it out.
+Our pension cash calculator can help you work out the impact tax may have on your withdrawal.

 What to consider